Life coach. Business coach. Performance coach. Leadership coach. Health coach. Sports coach.

 The effectiveness of this approach relies on two critical core competencies:

 1) A coach holds the client as fully capable, creative, resourceful, and whole.

 2) A coach holds the client’s agenda at all times.

-So what do these actually mean?
+So, what do these actually look like in practice?

 Holding a client naturally creative, resourceful, and whole

 Contrary to what many people think about coaching, this means the coach does not give advice to the client or insert their opinion into the conversation.
 A masterful coach truly believes their client already has the answer, and they are solely focused on helping them uncover it.
 Of course, there are certain exceptions to this rule, but it’s important to keep them in the category of exceptions.

 This is obviously a very different approach than many coaches take.
 Sports coaches are instructing athletes to, “Keep your elbow straight when you swing the club,” and “Stand closer to the ball,” etc. Consultants (who may be referred to as coaches) are hired for their level of expertise and knowledge within their field.
 They tell you what they think is best or how you might be able to do something better.

 The reason why personal coaching is so effective is that it increases the internal awareness of the client.
 The source of problems is rarely a result of a lack of information or expertise, but the surface-level problems people present can easily convince us otherwise.